Learning Kanji

 This should be enough to eventually achieve kanji fluency because every time you're still trying to recall the reading, you're just not taking it into account when grading yourself.
 On the other hand, if you could see the reading immediately then there would be no deliberate practice involved, so you'd eventually start ignoring the kanji.

-At Ajatt-Tools we have made an Anki deck for people who wish to follow this method.
-To download it, visit the linked page.
+At AJATT, we have made an Anki deck for people who wish to follow this method.
+To download it, visit this page.

 Isolated kanji study